csci104/site/labs/lab12/index.md

 4. Earlier in March, meerkats Howell and Midra in the Taronga Western Plains Zoo gave birth to 5 meerkat pups.
 You are told that at least 4 pups are female.
 Given this information, what is the probability that all 5 are female?
 (Hint: it is not $1/2$)

 5. Two cookies are pulled out at random and eaten from a jar containing 7 chocolate chip cookies and 6 snickerdoodles.
 Let X be a random variable denoting the number of snickerdoodles pulled out.
 * What is the probability distribution of X?
 * What is the expected value of X?

+To get checked off, show your answers to all of these questions to a CP.